sandialabs/dr_robot/README.md

    1. Note *network_mode* is an option specifically for docker containers.
 It is implementing the
       ``` --network ``` flag when using docker

-2. Then under the **dockers/** folder create your **Dockerfile.NewTool.tmp** dockerfile.
+2. Then under the **docker_buildfiles/** folder create your **Dockerfile.NewTool.tmp** dockerfile.

-   1. If you desire adding more options at run time to the Dockerfiles look at editing the **src/dockers.py**
+   1. If you desire adding more options at run time to the Dockerfiles look at editing the **src/dockerize**
-   2. **Note** as of right now Dockerfiles must come from the **dockers** folder.
+   2. **Note** as of right now Dockerfiles must come from the **docker_buildfiles** folder.
 Future work includes allowing to specify a remote source for the docker images.

 ### Example Ansible Configuration